quicwg/ops-drafts/draft-ietf-quic-manageability.md

 address migration.

-The connection ID must change upon intentional address change by an endpoint, so it is only possible for a passive observer to link unintended changes of address using the connection ID.
+The connection ID must change upon intentional address change by an endpoint, and connection ID negotiation is encrypted, so it is only possible for a passive observer to link unintended changes of address using the connection ID.

-In the case of the unintentional address change on a single endpoint (as is the case with NAT rebinding), an on-path observer can in most cases associate the flow on the new address with the flow on the old address, using the connection ID.
+In the case of the unintentional address change on a single endpoint, as is the case with NAT rebinding, an on-path observer can in most cases associate the flow on the new address with the flow on the old address, using the connection ID.

-A network function that uses the connection ID to associate flows must be robust to the failure of this technique.
-Since the connection ID may change multiple times during the lifetime of a connection, and connection ID negotiation is encrypted, packets with the same five-tuple but different connection IDs might or might not belong to the same connection.
+A network function that attempts to use the connection ID to associate flows must be robust to the failure of this technique.
+Since the connection ID may change multiple times during the lifetime of a connection, packets with the same five-tuple but different connection IDs might or might not belong to the same connection.
 Likewise, packets with the same connection ID but different five-tuples might not belong to the same connection, either.